What is Anycast DNS? A Plain-Language Guide

 A few common misconceptions:

 - Anycast is not magic load balancing for stateful services.
-It works perfectly for stateless UDP DNS.
+It works well for short DNS exchanges.
 For stateful TCP / HTTPS, the same client must reliably reach the same server through the connection lifetime — which usually does happen but isn't guaranteed by BGP.
 CDNs use anycast for the front door but other techniques (consistent hashing, stateful PoP affinity) for the connection state.

 - Anycast is not faster than the speed of light.
 It minimises the routing path, but if all your PoPs are in Europe and your client is in São Paulo, the answer still has to cross the Atlantic.